-Overview of canvas-app connectors for Power Apps
+Overview of connectors for canvas apps

-Data is at the core of most apps, including those you build in Power Apps.
+Data is at the core of most apps, including the data you build in Power Apps.
 Data is stored in a data source, and you bring that data into your app by creating a connection.
 The connection uses a specific connector to talk to the data source.
 Power Apps has connectors for many popular services and on-premises data sources, including SharePoint, SQL Server, Office 365, Salesforce, and Twitter.
 To get started adding data to a canvas app, see Add a data connection in Power Apps.

 A connector may provide tables of data or actions.
 Some connectors provide only tables, some provide only actions, and some provide both.
 Also your connector may be either a standard or custom connector.

 If your connector provides tables, you add your data source and then select the table in the data source that you want to manage.
-Power Apps both retrieves table data into your app and updates data in your data source for you.
+Power Apps both retrieve table data into your app and updates data in your data source for you.
 For example, you can add a data source that contains a table named Lessons and then set the Items property of a control, such as a gallery or a form, to this value in the formula bar: